-This helps states track who entered their data and can be used to examine data quality by abstractor.
+This helps VDRS programs track who entered their data and can be used to examine data quality by abstractor.
 Multiple data abstractors can be tracked by listing their name separated by a delimiter such as a comma or slash (e.g., Craig / Shane).
-This field is not required and is provided to support state abstraction and data quality efforts.
+This field is not required and is provided to support data abstraction and data quality efforts.